curl/everything-curl/usingcurl-tls.md

 FTP has FTPS, LDAP has LDAPS, POP3 has POP3S, IMAP has IMAPS and SMTP has SMTPS.

-If the server side supports it, you cana use the TLS version of these protocols with curl.
+If the server side supports it, you can use the TLS version of these protocols with curl.

 There are two general approaches to do TLS with protocols.
 One of them is to speak TLS already from the first connection handshake while the other is to